britneywright/britneywright.github.io/_posts/2014-07-06-happiness-project-week-one-recap.md

 - **Clean or organize one thing before bed.** This has been the biggest boost for me.
 I'm to the point where I'm seeking things i can wash, toss, or organize.
 And not just before bed, but throughout the day.
 It feels good to improve my surroundings.
 - **Organize closets.** I probably won't get to this until the third week of the month since I won't be home much this week.
-- **Check fridge once a week.** Discovered and through out some carrots I bought weeks ago.
+- **Check fridge once a week.** Discovered and threw out some carrots I bought weeks ago.
 And yesterday I realized the mushrooms I bought on Monday were already going bad, so I immediately tossed them.

 **Start the day off right**